sentientazure/superblogdocs/03_new_django_project/02_python_2_creating_a_django_project.md

 (superblog_env)$ pip install django==2.2
 ```
 ### Creating the Django project
-The following commands comes with Django, and it created a Django project for us, which we will call "superblog":
+The following command comes built-in with Django.
+It creates a new Django project for us, which we will call "superblog":
 ```bash
 (superblog_env)$ django-admin startproject superblog
 ```